GSS-Cogs/csvw-example/README.md

 ### Example 3: Conversion to Linked Data

-So we've touched on codelists and how we can go from csvw to RDf, but what about the dataset itself?
-Where and how do we defined the "linked" in linked data?
-Thos shared definitions that lie behind each thing we're describing?
+So we've touched on codelists and how we can go from csvw to RDF, but what about the dataset itself?
+Where and how do we define the "linked" in linked data?
+Those shared definitions that lie behind each thing we're describing?

 ### -----
-### ----- TODO: explain the mechanics of dimensional url references via csvw ----
+### ----- TODO: explain the mechanics of concept url references via csvw ----
 ### -----